Workshop "Digital Methods in History and Economics" (10/2021)

 Digital Methods in History and Economics

-The deadline for the Abstract submisson has been extended to June 14 2021.
+The deadline for the Abstract submisson has expired.

 The application of digital methods is a fast-growing field in humanities, social sciences, and economics, influencing research practices within the different disciplines.